nikimanoledaki/IP_address_to_binary/README.md

 # IP Address to Binary

-This simple algorithm converts an IP Address into a binary code.
+This simple algorithm converts an IP Address into binary code.
 It is written in Ruby and fully tested with RSpec.

 ## Get started